-There are no empirical data on avoiding drug interactions between calcium acetate and most concomitant drugs.
-When administering an oral medication with calcium acetate where a reduction in the bioavailability of that medication would have a clinically significant effect on its safety or efficacy, administer the drug one hour before or three hours after calcium acetate.
+There are no empirical data on avoiding drug interactions between calcium acetate or Calcium Acetat and most concomitant drugs.
+When administering an oral medication with Calcium Acetate where a reduction in the bioavailability of that medication would have a clinically significant effect on its safety or efficacy, administer the drug one hour before or three hours after Calcium Acetate or calcium acetate.
 Monitor blood levels of the concomitant drugs that have a narrow therapeutic range.
 Patients taking anti-arrhythmic medications for the control of arrhythmias and anti-seizure medications for the control of seizure disorders were excluded from the clinical trials with all forms of calcium acetate.

 Pregnancy Category C

-Calcium Acetate Gelcaps contains calcium acetate.
-Animal reproduction studies have not been conducted with calcium acetate, and there are no adequate and well controlled studies of calcium acetate use in pregnant women.
+Calcium Acetate contains calcium acetate.
+Animal reproduction studies have not been conducted with Calcium Acetate, and there are no adequate and well controlled studies of Calcium Acetate use in pregnant women.
 Patients with end stage renal disease may develop hypercalcemia with calcium acetate treatment [see Warnings and Precautions (5.1)].
 Maintenance of normal serum calcium levels is important for maternal and fetal well being.
 Hypercalcemia during pregnancy may increase the risk for maternal and neonatal complications such as stillbirth, preterm delivery, and neonatal hypocalcemia and hypoparathyroidism.
-Calcium acetate treatment, as recommended, is not expected to harm a fetus if maternal calcium levels are properly monitored during and following treatment.
+Calcium Acetate treatment, as recommended, is not expected to harm a fetus if maternal calcium levels are properly monitored during and following treatment.

-Calcium acetate is excreted in human milk.
-Human milk feeding by a mother receiving calcium acetate is not expected to harm an infant, provided maternal serum calcium levels are appropriately monitored.
+Calcium Acetat contains calcium acetate and is excreted in human milk.
+Human milk feeding by a mother receiving Calcium Acetate is not expected to harm an infant, provided maternal serum calcium levels are appropriately monitored.